Wifx/lorix-os/README.md

 # LORIX OS Build System (yocto) Quick Start

-This workspace provides all the material needed to build a LORIX OS distribution for the Wifx LORIX gateways.
+This workspace provides all the material needed to build a LORIX OS distribution for the Wifx gateways.

 The LORIX OS documentation is available on https://iot.wifx.net/docs/lorix-os.
 This documention will focus on the LORIX OS Build System Quick Start.